tarak139/EDA_Restaurant/README.md

 # EDA_Restaurant
-Exploratory Data Analysis and Prediction of cost per two persons for a Restaurant
+Exploratory Data Analysis and Prediction of cost per two persons in a Restaurant

 In this project, we used data which was extracted from Zomato API, and available in Kaggle.